MaxDance00/Clash-Royale-Project/README.md

-A Python application that helps players build effective Clash Royale decks by analyzing card counters and synergies.
+A Python application that helps players build effective Clash Royale decks by analysing card counters and synergies.

  ## Features
  - Deck recommendation based on selected cards